sherigr/isPrototypeOf/README.md

 Object.prototype.isPrototypeOf(myDog);  // native function returns true
 isPrototypeOf(Object.prototype, myDog); // function does the same

-// Make sure that your function will work for any number of prototype links. isPrototypeOf(canine, myDog) // true
+// Function will work for any number of prototype links. isPrototypeOf(canine, myDog) // true
 ```